The Gold Shear Property, that hosts the high-grade David Gold Zone, is road accessible and located 29 km southwest of Cranbrook, British Columbia.

 Rock grab samples, taken by PJX, support the high-grade characteristic of gold mineralization reported by historical drilling and trenching on the David Gold zone.
 Seven of 12 grab samples taken from the David Gold Zone trench have returned gold grades over 68 g/t with the highest being 193.9 g/t gold (see David Gold Zone map below).

-High-grade gold mineralization, intersected by historical drilling on the David Gold Zone, can occur with weak to moderately conductive sulphides (see photo of historical core grading 196.69 g/t gold below).
+High-grade gold mineralization, intersected by historical drilling on the David Gold Zone, can occur with weakly conductive sulphides (see photo of historical core grading 196.69 g/t gold below).

 VLF Geophysics, processed and modelled in late 2018 by Dr. Fred Cook (Salt Spring Imaging Ltd.) for PJX, has identified a large conductive target area at depth that could host the down-dip extension of the David Gold Zone.
-This target area is below the depth of historical drilling and will be a focus of future drilling, along with other targets on strike.
+This target area is below the depth of historical drilling and also appears to plunge to the north similar to the 3-D model of historical drilling.
 (See David Trench VLF Section below)

 David Gold Zone Map